Education & Teaching15 min read

 ParaPro Assessment 2026: Your Complete Certification Guide

-The ParaPro Assessment (1755) is an ETS aptitude test designed for individuals aiming to become or currently serving as paraprofessionals in educational settings.
-Required in 41 states and the U.S. Virgin Islands, this assessment measures your skills and knowledge in reading, mathematics, and writing, as well as your ability to apply those skills to assist in classroom instruction.
+The ParaPro Assessment is an ETS test of academic skills designed for people who want to become, or already work as, paraprofessionals in K-12 schools.
+The test code is 1755 (paper-based) or 1759 (internet/computer-delivered) - it is the same content either way.
+Used in 41 states and the U.S. Virgin Islands, it measures your skills and knowledge in reading, mathematics, and writing, plus your ability to apply those skills to help with classroom instruction.

-Whether you are a teaching assistant, instructional aide, or paraeducator, passing the ParaPro Assessment demonstrates that you have the academic skills needed to support students and teachers in the classroom.
+Whether you are a teaching assistant, instructional aide, or paraeducator, passing the ParaPro Assessment demonstrates the academic skills needed to support students and teachers.
+Many districts use it to meet the federal requirement (dating to No Child Left Behind and continued under the Every Student Succeeds Act, ESSA) that Title I paraprofessionals show competence in reading, writing, and math through a formal academic assessment.

 Exam Format & Structure